USRSE/usrse.github.io/README.md

 #### Member Counts
 Two scripts help to create a branch with an updated [member counts file](_data/memberCounts.csv) that starts with the prefix `update/member-counts`.
-The workflow [member-counts.yaml](.github/workflows/member-counts.yaml) will generate an updated file and commit and push to a new branch, and [pull-request.yaml](.github/workflows/pull-request.yaml) will detect the branch is pushed and open a pull request to update the repository.
+The workflow [member-counts.yaml](.github/workflows/member-counts.yaml) will generate an updated file and commit and push to a new branch, and it uses [pull-request.sh](scripts/pull-request.sh) to then open a PR with the new branch to the repository.
 For GitHub CI, there are currently no secrets or credentials, and no setup is required - having actions enabled for the repository and placing the file under `.github/workflows` enables it.

 ### Frequently Asked Questions